Julie-Montague/loan-approval/README.md

   -  Handle outliers and class imbalance.
   -  Train and compare classification models.
   -  Evaluate model performance using standard classification metrics.
-  -  Document results in a clear and reproducible format.

 ## 4. Dataset Description
 The dataset contains loan application records with applicant, financial, and credit-related variables.